Inference on Optimal Policy Values and Other Irregular Functionals via Softmax Smoothing: Softmax Smoothing for Irregular Functionals

-While this framework is quite general, the estimators proposed by \citet{semenova2023aggregated} suffer several key limitations.
-First, all convergence rates of nuisance estimates must be $o(n^{-1/4})$ in the $L^\infty(P_Z)$ norm, an exceedingly strong requirement for most practical settings.\footnote{As a simple example, let $f_0 : [0, 1] \rightarrow [0, 1]$ be given by $f_0(x) = 0$ and $f_n : [0, 1] \rightarrow [0, 1]$ be $f_n(x) := \mathbbm{1}\{x \leq n^{-1/3}\}$.
-Then, if $\P_X$ is the uniform distribution on $[0, 1]$, we have $\|f_n - f_0\|_{L^2(P_X)} = o_\P(n^{-1/4})$ but $\|f_n - f_0\|_{L^\infty(P_X)} = 1$ for all $n$.} Second, and perhaps more problematically, the argument maximizer is assumed to be \textit{unique almost surely}, e.g.\ in the case covered in the previous sections the probability of non-response to treatment is assumed to be zero.
-In this section, we use softmax smoothing to construct confidence intervals (a) only assuming $L^2$ rates of convergence and (b) allowing for an arbitrarily large probability of the argument maximizer being non-unique.
+While estimands such as the one outlined in Equation~\eqref{eq:gen_score} have been considered by \citet{semenova2023aggregated}, the existing results have several key limitations.
+First, all convergence rates of nuisance estimates must be $o(n^{-1/4})$ in the $L^\infty(P_Z)$ norm, which can be a strong requirement when ML learners are used.
+Second, the argument maximizer is assumed to be \textit{unique almost surely}, e.g.\ in the case covered in the previous sections the probability of non-response to treatment is assumed to be zero.
+In this section, we use softmax smoothing to construct confidence intervals (a) only assuming in probability rates of convergence for nuisance estimates and (b) allowing for an arbitrarily large probability of the argument maximizer being non-unique.
 Once again, the first step in our recipe is to construct a softmax approximation to the main objective.
 To this end, we define

 As before, the quantity $\E[\smax^\beta_\ell \psi_\ell(X; g_\ell)]$ is, without modification, highly sensitive to misestimation in the nuisance components $g_1, \dots, g_N$.
 Thus, we should subtract a first order correction/de-biasing term to arrive at a Neyman orthogonal score.
 The following proposition accomplishes precisely this --- we provide a proof in Appendix~\ref{app:irregular}. \begin{prop} For any $\beta > 0$, consider the score